 - Because cartilage is not as dense as bone, it can make a child's X-ray look incomplete, like there are gaps in the bones and joints.

-- These gaps are where the growth plates are located, so it's important to have board-certified pediatric radiologists and pediatric orthopaedic surgeons who specialize in recognizing and treating broken bones in growing kids and teens.
+- These gaps are where the growth plates are located, so it's important to have board-certified pediatric radiologists and pediatric orthopedic surgeons who specialize in recognizing and treating broken bones in growing kids and teens.

 Not every fracture shows up on X-ray, especially nondisplaced fractures.
 Children can have broken bones and yet have normal X-rays.
 It is hard to see a fracture if it occurs on the bone's growth plate.
 Since fractures can be hard to see at first, the doctor may tell you that your child's X-ray looks normal, but treat your child in case the fracture shows up on X-ray later.
 As a fracture heals, your child's body sends extra calcium, bone cells and blood vessels to rebuild the bone.